P-p-H-d/mlib/README.md

 M\*LIB main added value compared to other libraries is its op-list support allowing for proper recursive definition of function
 (list of array of dictionary are perfectly supported by M\*LIB).

-For the macro-preprocessing part, other libraries also exist, like:
+For the macro-preprocessing part, other libraries also exist.
+For example:

 * [P99](http://p99.gforge.inria.fr/p99-html/)
 * [C99 Lambda](https://github.com/Leushenko/C99-Lambda)